tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 Each Validation Test is composed of an instance of bdqffdq:Validation (which expresses a data quality need in the abstract) with an instance of bdqffdq:ValidationMethod which links it to an instance of a bdqffdq:Specification (which gives details of how that data quality need is to be concretely assessed).

 Validation Tests in BDQ Core evaluate values in one or more [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) for fitness for a particular data quality need.
 In some cases, Validation Tests check for the presence or the lack of a value.
-Validation Tests are phrased as positive statements consistent with the Fitness For Use Framework (Veiga et al. 2017).
+Validation Tests are phrased as positive statements consistent with the Fitness For Use Framework (Veiga 2016, Veiga et al. 2017).
 For example, [VALIDATION_TAXONRANK_NOTEMPTY](https://rs.tdwg.org/bdqcore/terms/14da5b87-8304-4b2b-911d-117e3c29e890) will return a Response.status="RUN_HAS_RESULT" and Response.result="COMPLIANT" if a record under test contains a value in dwc:taxonRank, rather being phrased in the negative (i.e. VALIDATION_TAXONRANK_EMPTY) and flagging a potential problem.
 Data are found to be fit for some use if all Validations comprising that Use have a Response.result="COMPLIANT".

 The response of a Validation Test (an instance of a bdqffdq:ValidationAssertion) MUST take one of three forms.